joshwcomeau/react-collection-helpers/README.md

 </Filter>
 ```

-Also, composed Collection Helpers don't create additional markup

-**Only the bottom-most helper in a chain of helpers will create a wrapping element.** For example:
+Another thing to note: **Only the bottom-most helper in a chain of helpers will create a wrapping element.** For example:

 ```js
 <Filter collection={collection} predicate={predicate}>